 All the catchy commercials aside, why should you choose T-Mobile?

-The answer is simple: if you can’t stand phone plans covered in gotchas and fine print, the T-Mobile ONE unlimited plan offers refreshingly up-front pricing.
+The answer is simple: if you can’t stand phone plans covered in gotchas and fine print, the T-Mobile’s unlimited plans offers refreshingly up-front pricing.

-Those T-Mobile ONE prices include taxes and fees and still fall in the middle of the pack of the top four cellphone providers.
+Those prices include taxes and fees and are still cheaper than three out of the top four cellphone providers.
 And though its coverage doesn’t match up to Verizon in rural areas, we think transparent pricing and high ratings for 4G speed make T-Mobile a great choice for city dwellers.

 How T-Mobile unlimited plan prices compare*

 * Prices include auto-pay and multi-line discounts where applicable.
 Taxes and fees not included unless otherwise noted.

 ** T-Mobile prices include taxes and fees except for the Essentials plan.

 How much is T-Mobile?
 Depends on the plan.

 T-Mobile plans come with no frills and advertised prices that include taxes and fees.

 It’s hard to find a straightforward cell phone plan out there, but we think T-Mobile plans comes the closest.
 It’s not every day you find a company that advertises its prices with taxes and fees included, but T-Mobile does.
 For the most part (the Essentials plan is excluded).